Global perspectives on research co-production with communities: ontologies, epistemologies and methodologies

 The conference will also feature invited plenaries, academic and practitioner panels, provocations and art-based activities, and a poster display on topics at the forefront of community-engaged research.
 We welcome community-based practitioners and researchers, policy makers and academics from a range of disciplines including, anthropology, sociology, social policy, geography, linguistics, psychology, economics, business, medicine, demography, politics and development studies to submit panel proposals on innovative and varied aspects of research co-production with communities.
 We also encourage panel proposals from doctoral researchers.

-Submissions for panel proposals are encouraged to address topics across three broad themes:
+Paper submissions are also encouraged to address topics across three broad themes:

 - Analyses of current political, philosophical, social and institutional contexts for conducting community-engaged and co-produced research;